ValtsS/anntenas/10-15m/4+3/readme.md

 ![image-20251008184025348](15m-rx.png)

+If you have ideas where the differences to model come from and how to account for them, I am open.

-#### Balun measurments
+#### Choke measurements

 ![image-20251008191931667](choke-measurment.png)

-## The model:
+## The model

-It is close but the model shows it should resonate by about 100kHz lower, so I had to extend DE elements by 25mm which model shows does not meaningfully affect any other parameters.
-It has been calculated with NEC5 x13.
+It is close but the model shows it should resonate by about 100kHz lower, so I had to extend DE elements by 25mm which model shows does not meaningfully affect any other parameters (gain, F/R).
+It has been calculated with NEC5 x13 so not sure what I have not accounted for.

 Reasons - are not clear, I have DE element holders made of aluminum mounted on Stauff style insulators, but they should bring in capacitance thus making element electrically longer.
 Maybe there are some boom effects.
 In any case here is the EZNEC model with extended DE elements: